 Travel Guide for the Bronte sisters and Haworth, England

 Top Withens and Bronte Waterfall Walk

 Learn as you hike with BrontëWalks.
-Offering guided walks on the moors and day tours of the Haworth area, BrontëWalks is the perfect fix for any Bronte addiction and Johnnie Briggs is a storehouse of Bronte lore.
+Offering guided walks on the moors and day tours of the Haworth area, BrontëWalks is the perfect fix for any Bronte addiction.
+Our guide Johnnie Briggs was a storehouse of Bronte lore.
 Pick-ups from hotels and railway stops.
 Tel: 011-44-7749-108-105. brontewalks.co.uk.

 The Bronte Parsonage, the house where the Brontes lived, is located at the top of Main Street.
 It’s now a museum run by the Bronte Society.
 (Fun fact: Judy Dench is the President of the Bronte Society.)
 If you’re a literary fan, this is the one Bronte sight not to miss.

-As part of Brontë200, a special exhibition at the Parsonage curated by novelist Tracy Chevalier highlights the contrast between Charlotte Bronte’s constricted life and her large scale ambition.
+The Bronte Parsonage Museum is open Wed to Sunday.
 Note: The museum is closed in January.
 Address: Brontë Parsonage Museum, Church Street, Haworth, Keighley, West Yorkshire, UK.

 Haworth Parish Church